jasonmontes94/Surfs_Up/README.md

 - The temperatures in June were generally higher than that of December, but not by much.

--June's standard deviation was less than that of December's, meaning the temperature fluctuated less in June than in December.
+- June's standard deviation was less than that of December's, meaning the temperature fluctuated less in June than in December.

 ## Summary